tamarkolodny/academic-kickstart/content/teachinga/teaching.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent talks from `content/teaching/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 85  # Order that this section will appear.

-title = "Recent Publications"
+title = "Teaching"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "teaching"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 0

   # Choose how many pages you would like to offset by
   offset = 0